-Many moons ago when I first decided I wanted to transform my body, I stumbled upon the idea of fasted cardio in a book.
+Many moons ago when I first decided I wanted to transform my body, I stumbled upon the idea of fasted training in a book.
 Yes, a book, because back then the internet was still new and awesome fitness sites like this weren’t around to disseminate good fitness info to the masses saving them from doing the dumb shit I did.
 (You’re welcome.)

 Of course, at the time this made sense to my younger, naive, misinformed self: I want to burn body fat and fasted cardio increases fat burning.
 So if I train fasted…1+1= Fat loss.
 Simplez.